NINA

 About...

-In 2015, the soprano was invited by UEFA to sing at the opening ceremony of the 24th Champions League Final at the Berlin Olympic Stadium.
+The soprano was invited by UEFA to sing at the opening ceremony of the 24th Champions League Final in 2015 at Berlin's Olympic Stadium.

-She is the winner of the Elizabeth Connell Prize - International Singing Competition, the Schloss Rheinsberg Singing Competition, a finalist in the Concurso Internacional Alfredo Kraus, the International Wagner Voice Competition in Karlsruhe, the New York International Vocal Competition, and a scholarship recipient from the Richard Wagner Association Braunschweig.
-Since 2023, she has been a scholar of the Olga Forrai Foundation.
+She is the winner of the Elizabeth Connell Prize - International Singing Competition for Dramatic Sopranos, the Schloss Rheinsberg Singing Competition, finalist of the Concurso Internacional Alfredo Kraus, the International Wagner Voice Competition in Karlsruhe, the New York International Vocal Competition, is a scholarship holder of the Richard Wagner Association Braunschweig and, since 2023, a scholarship holder of the Olga Forrai Foundation.

-After studying mathematics and philosophy at the Technical University of Berlin, Nina decided to pursue vocal studies at the University of the Arts Berlin, initially with Gabriele Schnaut, later with Robert Gambill and Carola Höhn, where she graduated with distinction with her Master’s degree.
-She has also received further artistic impulses through masterclasses with Christiane Iven, Thomas Quasthoff, Norma Sharp, and Teresa Berganza.
+Nina Bezu studied at the University of the Arts with Robert Gambill and Carola Höhn, where she completed her master's degree with distinction.
+She received further artistic inspiration in masterclasses with Christiane Iven, Thomas Quasthoff, Norma Sharp and Teresa Berganza.

 Out now!